perrin-isir/xomx/xomx/tutorials/xomx_pbmc.md

 The objective is to analyze a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10X Genomics, composed of 2,700 single cells that were sequenced on the Illumina NextSeq 500.
-We replace some Scanpy plots by interactive XOMX plots, and modify the computation of marker genes.
+We replace some Scanpy plots by interactive *xomx* plots, and modify the computation of marker genes.
 Instead of using a t-test, Wilcoxon-Mann-Whitney test or logistic regression, we perform recursive feature elimination with the [Extra-Trees algorithm](